Category Archives: School Days

 To Sir With Love-A decade after he co-starred in The Blackboard Jungle, Sidney Poitier trades his switchblade for a lesson plan; the student becomes teacher.
 This well-acted 1967 classroom drama offered a twist on the prevalent narrative of its day.
 Audiences were accustomed to watching an idealistic white teacher struggling to reach a classroom of unruly (and usually “ethnic”) inner city students; but here you had an idealistic black teacher struggling to reach a classroom of unruly, white British working-class students.

 It’s a tour de force for James Clavell, who directed, wrote and produced.
-The “culture clash” narrative is not surprising; as it is prevalent in Clavell’s novels and films (most famously in Shogun).
-The film is also a great “swinging 60s” time capsule, with an onscreen performance of the theme song by Lulu, as well as an appearance by the Mindbenders (featuring future 10cc co-founder Eric Stewart).
-Also in the cast: Judy Geeson (in a poignant performance), Suzy Kendall, Christian Roberts, and future rock star Michael Des Barres (the lead singer for Silverhead, Detective, and Power Station).
+The “culture clash” subtext is not surprising; as it is prevalent in Clavell’s novels and films (most famously in Shogun).
+The film is also a great “swinging 60s” time capsule, with a performance of the theme song by Lulu, as well as an appearance by the Mindbenders (featuring future 10cc co-founder Eric Stewart).
+Also in the cast: Judy Geeson, Suzy Kendall, Christian Roberts, and future rock star Michael Des Barres (the lead singer for Silverhead, Detective, and Power Station).

 https://i1.wp.com/criterion-production.s3.amazonaws.com/carousel-files/3116ef87036d423ad339dc5d194fb1d1.jpeg?ssl=1